SharePoint/sp-dev-docs/docs/general-development/how-to-configure-item-level-security-in-sharepoint.md

 ---
-title: How to Configure item-level security in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: ffd730f2-e7b7-4707-b677-d073da7df7d7
+title: How to Configure item-level security in SharePoint ms.prod: SHAREPOINT ms.assetid: ffd730f2-e7b7-4707-b677-d073da7df7d7
 ---

-# How to: Configure item-level security in SharePoint 2013
+# How to: Configure item-level security in SharePoint
-Learn how to configure item level security when crawling external data with BCS indexing connectors in SharePoint 2013.
+Learn how to configure item level security when crawling external data with BCS indexing connectors in SharePoint.
 ## External systems with NTLM authentication
 <a name="ItemLevelSecurity_NTLMAuth"> </a>